chrisui/atlas/README.md

   - Pull in contributors to each documentation file
 - First-class npm support
   - Link to issues
-  - Pull dependants and dependencies
+  - Show dependants and dependencies
+  - Link/embed the docs of your dependencies

 Contributing
 ------------